-In this tutorial, we will show you how to convert ESD to WIM file using Command Prompt.
-ESD file is a new thing within Windows 10 OS, that Microsoft is pushing out.
-ESD (Electronic Software Download) files used when installing software upgrades, they are not to be opened manually (unless you’re converting them).
-Instead, Windows uses them internally during the update process.
-The problem is that a lot of users using WDS to push out their images.
+In this tutorial, we will show you how to convert ESD to WIM file from the Command prompt using the DISM tool.
+ESD file is a new highly compressed file-based disk format developed by Microsoft.
+The ESD (Electronic Software Download) image files used to deploy Windows operating system instead of the classical WIM (Windows Imaging Format) image.
+Unlike WIM files, you cannot open or mount an ESD file in Windows (unless you’re converting them).
+Instead, Windows uses them internally during the clean install or update process.
+The problem is that many admins using WDS/MDT/SCCM to deploy Windows 10 over the network and usually need to make the same changes to the Windows Image file.
 So today we will show you can easily convert ESD to WIM image.

 First of all, we’ll figure out what the install.wim and install.esd files are and how they differ.

-If you compare the size of the analog files wim and esd, you can notice that the file size with the esd extension is smaller, because it is compressed more strongly (a new type of compression is used – Recovery).
+If you compare the size of the wim and esd file, you can notice that the file size with the esd extension is smaller, because it is compressed more strongly (a new type of compression is used – Recovery).
 This compression type packs the Windows installation files even more and, as a result, the size of the install.esd file becomes less than the install.wim file by 30%.

-The inconvenience of using the install.esd file is that Dism refuses to mount this image.
-Accordingly, in such an image it is impossible to inject drivers and updates.
+The inconvenience of using the install.esd file is that DISM (Deployment Image Servicing and Management) tool refuses to mount this Windows image.
+Accordingly, in such an image it is impossible to inject drivers, security updates, or modify some Windows deployment options.
 Therefore, in this situation, the easiest way is to convert the install.esd file into install.wim and then just work with the install.wim file.

 When you copied all files, go to Sources, find install.esd and make a copy of this file.